andygcui/mac-pomo-timer/README.md

 ## how it works

-1. **select a plant**: Choose your plant type from the home screen
+1. **select a plant**: choose your plant type from the home screen
-2. **start focus**: Click "Start" and complete a focus session
+2. **start focus**: click "Start" and complete a focus session
-3. **water your plant**: When the timer ends, click your plant to water it
+3. **water your plant**: when the timer ends, click your plant to water it
-4. **take breaks**: Take short or long breaks between focus sessions
+4. **take breaks**: take short or long breaks between focus sessions
-5. **watch it grow**: Your plant progresses through stages as you complete sessions
+5. **watch it grow**: your plant progresses through stages as you complete sessions
-6. **level up**: Unlock achievements and track your total plants grown
+6. **level up**: unlock achievements and track your total plants grown

 ## development